scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 * Make sure the schema is properly created in the underlying database service.

-* You can check if the pods and the services are properly deployed by running the `kubectl get po,svc,endpoints -o wide` command on the bastion.
+* You can check if the pods and the services are properly deployed by running the `kubectl get pods,services -o wide` command on the bastion.
     * You should confirm the status of all ledger and envoy pods are `Running`.
     * You should confirm the `EXTERNAL-IP` of Scalar DL envoy service is created.

     ```console
-    $ kubectl get po,svc,endpoints -o wide
+    $ kubectl get pods,services -o wide
     NAME                                              READY   STATUS    RESTARTS   AGE     IP          NODE                                   NOMINATED NODE   READINESS GATES
     pod/load-schema-schema-loading-bgr4x              0/1     Completed 0          3m6s    10.2.0.51   aks-scalardlpool-16372315-vmss000001   <none>           <none>
     pod/my-release-scalardl-envoy-7598cc45dd-cdvg2    1/1     Running   0          2m28s   10.2.0.42   aks-scalardlpool-16372315-vmss000000   <none>           <none>